TeeRarian/GT-Macro/README.md

 In step 9, you can select "com.kakaogames.gdts-Guardian Tales 2 Events with Colosseum.json" instead if you want the compilation macros to do Colosseum for you.

 The reason for step 9 is because having both versions will make it easier to edit the macros when 2 concurrent events with Event Points start and end.

+# Usage
+- For your login in the morning, press PageUp (pg up) on your keyboard after the first Attendance Check shows up on top of Heavenhold.
+- For your login at night, Press PageDown (pg dn) on your keyboard after you see Heavenhold.

+These keys can be remapped if you do not have them on your keyboard.

 # Important Notes
 - Some macros may require you to make changes for the compilation macro to function as intended.